-Figure 5.
-Estimated predictor effect by quantile and location.
+Figure 5: Estimated predictor effect by quantile and location.

-Figure 6.
-Spatial variation in the effect of the predictors on the 95th quantile of fence-line benzene measurements.
+Figure 6: Spatial variation in the effect of the predictors on the 95^{th} quantile

-6. Conclusion
+6. Discussion

-We have derived the properties and demonstrated the utility of a spatial quantile regression method that allows for spatially varying coefficients and flexible tail distributions.
-By modeling the entire quantile function, we exploit the flexibility of the nonparametric basis functions in the center of the distribution, and the constraints of the parametric tails where the data are sparse.
-We have shown the conditions under which the model guarantees a smooth density function, with the desired degrees of differentiability, and enables the estimation of a nonstationary covariance that is dependent on the predictors.
-Using both simulations and an application to fence line benzene concentrations, we have demonstrated the utility of ensuring a smooth density function with parametric tails, as well as the flexibility and accuracy of the method compared with previous methods.
+We have derived the properties and demonstrated the utility of a method for spatial quantile regression that allows for spatially-varying coefficients and flexible tail distributions.
+By modeling the entire quantile function we exploit the flexibility of non-parametric basis functions in the center of the distribution and the constraints of parametric tails in the areas of the distribution where data is sparse.
+We have shown the conditions under which the model guarantees a smooth density function with the desired degrees of differentiability and enables the estimation of a non-stationary covariance that is dependent on the predictors.
+Through both simulations and an application to fence line benzene concentrations we have demonstrated the utility of ensuring a smooth density function with parametric tails and the flexibility and accuracy of the method compared to previous work.

-Although the model does not currently account for temporal correlation in the response variable, a nonlinear function of time could easily be incorporated as a predictor using the current framework.
+While the model doesn't currently account for temporal correlation in the response variable, a non-linear function of time could easily be incorporated as a predictor using the current framework.
 Additionally, temporal correlation could be accounted for by adjusting the priors of the coefficients or incorporating a copula.
-A multivariate extension for modeling multiple pollutants simultaneously could also be developed using multivariate spatial priors.
-Recently, Yang and Tokdar (2017) provided a characterization for noncrossing quantile regressions over convex predictor spaces.
+A multivariate extension for modeling multiple pollutants simultaneously could also be developed through the use of multivariate spatial priors.
+Recently Yang and Tokdar (2017) provided a characterization for non-crossing quantile regressions over convex predictor spaces.
 It would be interesting to explore extensions of their method to the spatial or spatial-temporal case.

-Supplementary Material
+Supplementary Materials